ryszard/django-template-previewer/README.rst

 Django Template Previewer
 =========================

-The Django template language is really great, but the life of a template designer isn't so easy.
-In order to be able to view if her newly designed template set is working, she must have

- * A working Django installation

- * A correctly setup and working Django project (which means having views putting correct types of objects in the context, etc.).

-Not much can be done about the former problem, but the second one should be fairly easy to deal with, and this is the aim of this project.
-It consists in its main part of a view allowing to render templates with the context populated with data from a yaml file.
+The Django template language is really great.
+However, it is not so easy for a Designer to use it for prototyping, because in order to see the templates rendered you need a functioning Django project.
+This may not be practical for several reasons:

+ * The designer may be using an OS not supported by a library on which the project depends on.

+ * Bugs in the model and view code will scare the designer.

+ * The designer will be at times blocked by the programmer.

+ * etc.

+Django Template Previewer tries to solve some of these problems:

+ * You can browse a list of available templates

+ * Fully render a template, with inheritance and stuff

+ * Populate the context of the template with some mock data (which is stored in a YAML file).

+ * You can do all this without any serious knowledge of Python (and the installation is quite straightforward).

 -------------------------
 Installation
 -------------------------

- $ python setup.py install
+ $ python previewer/setup.py install

+or

+ $ easy_install previewer

+The latter will also take care of the dependencies (at the moment, only PyYAML).

-... or just copy the folder ``previewer`` someplace Python will be able to see it.
+Alternatively, you can just copy the folder ``previewer`` someplace Python will be able to see it.

 -------------------------
 Settings